Linoma Beach, Nebraska

 Linoma Beach is a census-designated place (CDP) in Sarpy County, Nebraska, United States, comprising the Linoma Beach historic district and adjacent land to the east.
 The community is in the southwest part of the county, on the east bank of the Platte River.
-It is bordered to the north, across U.S. Route 6, by the CDP of Beacon View.
-US-6 leads northeast 7 mi to Gretna and southwest 3.5 mi to Nebraska.
+It is bordered to the north, across U.S. Route 6 (US 6), by the CDP of Beacon View.
+US 6 leads northeast 7 mi to Gretna and southwest 3.5 mi to Nebraska.
 Omaha is 28 mi to the northeast.

 The community was first listed as a CDP prior to the 2020 census.